LinkUpStudio/ruby-course-presentations/homework/3/PITCHME.md

 +++

-What's wrong with these test?
+What's wrong with this test?

 ```ruby
 describe '#==' do